top of page

 The verb 'rule,' signifying the act of exercising authority, control, or dominance over others or a particular domain, has a rich etymology with roots in Old English.
 It stems from the Old English word 'rēolian,' which meant to control or direct.
 This Old English term, in turn, has its origins in the Germanic language family, specifically from the Proto-Germanic word ' *rōnōną.'
 The concept of rule, in the sense of governing or controlling, has ancient roots and is a fundamental aspect of human society.
 The evolution from the Proto-Germanic 'rōnōną' to the Old English 'rēolian' and ultimately to the modern English 'rule' highlights the enduring importance of authority and control in human interactions and governance throughout history.

-Find the meaning of rule
+Quiz: Find the meaning of the verb rule:

 Try Again!